-Complete procedures for complaints can be found in ACC's local policy, FLD at http://pol.tasb.org/home/index/214.
-A complaint form can be completed at: http://www.alvincollege.edu/Campus-Information/Student-Complaints.
+Complete procedures for complaints can be found in ACC's local policy, FLD at https://pol.tasb.org/home/index/214.
+Complaint information can be accessed by clicking Student Complaints from the bottom of any ACC webpage.

 Counseling Services

 Advising Services employs Licensed Professional Counselors who can assist enrolled students, free of change, with issues that may negatively impact academic success.
 Counseling services include referrals to community resources, study skills assistance, career counseling and interpretation of career assessments, mental health consultation, crisis intervention and short-term personal counseling.
 Counseling records are kept confidential and separate from all other college records.
 Exceptions to confidentiality will apply when there is evidence that a person is a danger to him/herself or others, or if there is evidence of abuse or neglect of a child, an elder, or a person with disabilities.
 In these instances, state law requires that Licensed Professional Counselors notify the proper authorities.